 Working From Home Office Design Tips

-'Home' has taken on an entirely new meaning these last few months!
+'Home' has taken on an entirely new meaning.
 For a long time now, it's been a place for rest, for health and wellbeing.
 Now, it's also an office - a place of work and refuge - #WFH.

-To prepare ourselves for a totally new normal 'post-iso', where working from home could be the go-to setup for many businesses, here are our top tips for adapting an existing home in a swift and cost-effective manner, thanks to Little Albion's architect, Terence Yong.
+Where working from home could be the future for many businesses, here are our top tips for adapting an existing home in a swift and cost-effective manner, thanks to Crystalbrook Albion's architect, Terence Yong.

 Step One: Maximise physical space